KyleStank/SimpleTasks/README.md

 # Simple Tasks

 ### App Description
-SimpleTasks is a basic to-do list app for Android made with Google's Material Design language.
+SimpleTasks is a basic to-do list app for Android programmed in C#, and designed with Google's Material Design in mind.
 It allows users to add a task to a list, view the task, and remove the task when it is complete.

 ### Why is this useful?